West Side Line: Hudson River Railroad

-Grade separation
+1930s grade separation

 As the city grew, congestion worsened on the west side.
 Eventually, plans were drawn up for a grade-separated line.
 The West Side Elevated Highway was built with the line's grade separation in the 1930s.
 Work on the highway – named for Manhattan Borough President Julius Miller, who championed it – began in 1925, and the first section was dedicated on June 28, 1934.
-This included a new, elevated eight-track freight terminal at St. John's Park, located several blocks north of the old one, with a south edge at Spring Street.
+This included a new, elevated eight-track freight terminal called St. John's Terminal, located several blocks north of the old one at St. John's Park, with its southern edge at Spring Street.
 North of there, an elevated structure (the present-day High Line) carried two tracks north on the west side of Washington Street, curving onto the east side of Tenth Avenue at 14th Street, then crossing Tenth Avenue at 17th Street and heading north along its west side.
 Just south of the Pennsylvania Station rail yard at 31st–33rd Streets, the line turned west on the north side of 30th Street, then north just east of the West Side Highway.
 The northernmost bridge crossed 34th Street, and a ramp took it back to Eleventh Avenue south of 35th Street.
 The elevated line was built through the second or third floors of several buildings along the route; others were served directly by elevated sidings.